crisdeoliveira/SampleAFNetworking/README.md

 SampleAFNetworking
 =============

-This is a simple application based on template Single View Application and networking library AFNetworking.
+This is a simple application based on template Single View Application and AFNetworking library.

 Requirements
 -------